Pico de Gallo

 How to Make Pico de Gallo – Step By Step Photos

-Fresh tomato, onion, lime, cilantro and salt on a cutting board Since pico de gallo is a FRESH tomato salsa, it starts with all fresh ingredients: tomatoes, onion, lime, cilantro, and salt.
+Fresh tomato, onion, lime, cilantro and salt on a cutting boardSince pico de gallo is a FRESH tomato salsa, it starts with all fresh ingredients: tomatoes, onion, jalapeño (optional), lime, cilantro, and salt.
 I like to do a 2:1 ratio of tomato to onion, so I used two small tomatoes and half of an onion.
 I also prefer to use a sweeter onion for pico de gallo, so it doesn’t overwhelm the salsa, so I used a Vidalia onion.
-Chopped tomato onion and cilantro in a bowl
+If you’re sensitive to spicy foods, you can skip the jalapeño.

 Finely dice the tomatoes and onion, and finely chop the cilantro (about ¼ cup).
+If using jalapeño, remove the stem and seeds, and then finely dice it.

-lime being squeezed over the bowl of vegetables
+Lime being squeezed over the bowl of vegetables.

 Squeeze fresh lime juice over the diced vegetables.
-For the amount of pico de gallo I am making here, I used about 1 Tbsp of lime juice, or the juice of half a lime.
+For the amount of pico de gallo I am making here, I used about 1 Tbsp of lime juice or the juice of half a lime.
 The great thing about pico de gallo is that you can just make it according to your own tastes, without measuring anything.

-stirred pico de gallo in the bowl, salt and limes on the side
+Stirred pico de gallo in the bowl, salt and limes on the side.

 Season with a pinch or two of salt, then stir everything together.
 Taste, and adjust the salt to your liking.
 I used about ¼ tsp of salt.
 Let the mixture sit for about 5 minutes before serving to allow the juices to extract and flavors to blend.
 Make sure to give it a good stir just before serving to redistribute the flavor.